 On December 18, 2013 (the "Date of Issuance"), the Company issued 95 shares of Series A Convertible Preferred Stock, ("Convertible Shares") for \$17,322,877.
 Upon conversion, the number of common shares received by the holders of the Convertible Shares depends on the length of time they held the Convertible Shares.
-If conversion takes place prior to the first anniversary of the Date of Issuance, the conversion rate is 1.00, resulting in the issuance of 95 common shares.
-If conversion takes place on or after the first anniversary but prior to the second anniversary, the conversion rate is 1.08421053, resulting in the issuance of 103 common shares.
+If conversion took place prior to the first anniversary of the Date of Issuance, the conversion rate is 1.00, resulting in the issuance of 95 common shares.
+If conversion took place on or after the first anniversary but prior to the second anniversary, the conversion rate was 1.08421053, resulting in the issuance of 103 common shares.
 If conversion takes place on or after the second anniversary, the conversion rate is 1.16842105, resulting in the issuance of 111 common shares.
 The Company is required to reserve a minimum of 111 of its authorized but unissued common shares to satisfy the future conversion of these Convertible Shares.
-As of March 31, 2017 the preferred stock has not been converted to common stock.